IvanBila/ivanbila.github.io/content/blog/security-on-the-front-end/index.md

 ### Use DOCTYPE and force internet explorer to use it's best rendering engine

+When your add `<!DOCTYPE html>` to add html file it let's the browser know that this page is using the latest version of html, there's nothing new under the sun here, however Internet explorer and Microsoft Edge usually ship with the engine from previous browsers which also contain errors and security vulnerabilities from previous browsers, one of these features is CSS in JS

 ## Don't keep apis keys to javascript code